jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 $$

 ### Linear Regressor
 TensorFlow comes with many prebuilt models.
-The following code replace the last program with a prebuilt Linear Regressor.
-It constructs a linear regressor as an estimator and we will create an input functions to pre-process and feed data into the models.
+The following code replaces the last program with a prebuilt Linear Regressor.
+It constructs a linear regressor as an estimator and we will create an input function to pre-process and feed data into the models.
 ```python
 import tensorflow as tf